peter88213/nvhelp-en/source/desktop.rst

 ================

-The *noveltree* desktop is divided into three panes:
+The *novelibre* desktop is divided into three panes:

 .. figure:: _images/desktop01.png
    :alt: Desktop